Course Design Talking Points

 PILOTS, ADOPTIONS, SAMPLES

 Q: Pilot Pricing

-    A: Because the bi-media nature of Inspiring Connections creates a need for shipping physical materials, there will be shifts to the pricing of pilots.
+A: Because the multimodal nature of Inspiring Connections creates a need for shipping physical materials, there will be shifts to the pricing of pilots.
 Pilot districts will be charged a fee, not a deposit, and the costs will not be applied to future purchases.

 Q: Will Classroom Resource Kits be available for pilots?